-Prerequisite: 1801 - Introduction to Art -or- 1811 - Introduction to Art II
+Prerequisite: 1811 - Introduction to Art II

-This semester long course provides students with experiences in the construction of three-dimensional sculptural forms as they relate to the principles of design.
+This semester-long course provides students with experiences in the construction of three-dimensional sculptural forms as they relate to the principles of design.
 Students are provided opportunities to explore the use of paper, foam-core, cardboard, wood, plaster, wire, metal, and clay in their creations.